Tom Brosseau: Early life

+He graduated from the University of North Dakota in 1999 with a BA in Communications, and a MFA in Non Fiction Writing in 2011 from Otis College of Art and Design.

 Career

-Brosseau moved to Los Angeles in 2003, and began performing at the renowned club Largo, where he met Sara and Sean Watkins.
+Brosseau moved to Los Angeles in 2003, and began performing at the renowned club Largo, where he met siblings Sara and Sean Watkins of the band Nickel Creek.
 Sean Watkins recorded both Brosseau's albums North Dakota Impressions (2016) and Grass Punks (2014), which included the song "We Were Meant To Be Together" and was later featured in the original Netflix series Love.
 John Parish produced Perfect Abandon (2015) with Brosseau and a 3-piece band at The Cube theater in Bristol UK, using only a single mic.

 Brosseau has toured in Japan, Canada, Portugal, Iceland, and Australia.
 He also sings and plays guitar with Becky Stark, Sebastian Steinberg, and John C. Reilly in John Reilly & Friends.
 In 2011, they released the Jack White-produced Blue Series 7" singles John & Tom (TMR-112) and Becky & John (TMR-113) on Third Man Records.

-Brosseau's compositions have been covered by many artists.
-Notably, his song "How to Grow a Woman from the Ground" was covered by Chris Thile, who released a 2006 album of the same name.
+Brosseau's song "How to Grow a Woman from the Ground" was covered by Chris Thile, who released a 2006 album of the same name.
 Experimental folk pop duo Christy & Emily covered "Here Comes The Water Now" in 2010, a song originally featured on Grand Forks, and also in 2010 the band Mice Parade covered his song "Mary Anne" on their album What It Means To Be Left Handed.
+Sara and Sean Watkins covered Brosseau’s composition, “We Were Meant to Be Together” on their Watkins Family Hour album, Vol. II., in 2022.

 Collaborations

 Brosseau's musical collaborations include a folk duo with singer-songwriter Gregory Page called The American Folksingers, which began in San Diego, California in 2002.
 The American Folksingers released two volumes of American folk music on Page's Bed Pan Records for which Lou Curtiss was musical advisor.

-Les Shelleys, Brosseau's folk duo with Yuba City, California native singer-songwriter Angela Correa, also began in San Diego, California in the early 2000s.
+Les Shelleys, Brosseau's folk duo with California singer-songwriter Angela Correa, also began in San Diego, California in the early 2000s.
 They released one album on FatCat Records in 2010, Les Shelleys, and toured extensively in the U.S., U.K., and Europe.

-Brosseau is often part of the Watkins Family Hour, headed by sister and brother, Sean and Sara Watkins, in Los Angeles, California.
+Brosseau has appeared on the Watkins Family Hour, headed by Sean and Sara Watkins, in Los Angeles, California, and John Reilly & Friends, headed by actor John C. Reilly, featuring Becky Stark and Sebastian Steinberg.

+In 2023, filmmaker Chel White scored the music to Brosseau’s A Bird Is Following Me, an 8-minute narrative about an incident that happened to him while living in Los Angeles.
+It was released as a single in April, 2023 with The Prairie outtake “I Know How Much I Love You Now” as the B-side.